 Another option for improving your oral health is tongue scraping.
 It’s best to scrape your tongue in the morning when your body is rested and before you eat.
 Bacteria sit at the base of your tongue.
 And, if they are not removed, they can cause bad breath and an imbalance of oral bacteria.
 This is the tongue scraper I use and love.

 Another very important factor for teeth and gum health is what you eat.
 Processed and refined ingredients wreak havoc on our teeth and gums.
 The book Nutrition and Physical Degeneration shows just how important what we eat is for our dental health.
-In fact, most of the dental disease that we see today is completely preventable just based on what we eat.
+In fact, many of the dental disease that we see today are preventable just based on what we eat.
 As much as you can, stick to eating real food, and avoid white flours, sugars, processed ingredients and refined and artificial ingredients to help keep your teeth and gums healthy.

 You can easily make your own natural mouthwash at home by combining 1/2 teaspoon baking soda, 1/2 teaspoon sea salt and 1 cup of distilled water.
 Mix the baking soda and sea salt with the distilled water and use it after brushing your teeth.
 Rinse your mouth well.